 Cadaques is a historical fishing village perched on the edge of the cliffs overlooking the Mediterranean.
 It's about a twenty-minute drive on a windy, narrow road from Roses, but it is wonderfully picturesque.
 Fans of his work can tour Salvador Dalí's house and begin to understand the inspiration behind his Surrealism.

-Museo Dalí gives vistoris another chance to contemplate the man's art in Figueres, about twenty minutes outside of Roses.
+Museo Dalí gives vistors another chance to contemplate the man's art in Figueres, about twenty minutes outside of Roses.

 Castillo Perelada is a wonderful winery with wines and restaurants and a beautiful historical castle to tour.
 Who wouldn't enjoy cava inside a castle?